-Basic Program-The basic course is elective for all physically fit students at the University.
-The course consists of two hours of classroom instruction per week and three hours of leadership workshop twice a month for six academic quarters (freshman and sophomore years).
-Students who are unable to participate in ROTC classes on campus during their first two years of college may satisfy requirements for Basic Army ROTC by attending Army ROTC Basic Camp for six weeks during the summer after their sophomore year.
+The basic course is elective for all physically fit students at the University.
+The traditional course consists of two hours of classroom instruction per week and three hours of leadership workshop twice a quarter for six academic quarters (freshman and sophomore years).
+Students who are unable to participate in on campus ROTC classes during their first two years of college may satisfy requirements for Basic Army ROTC by attending Army ROTC Basic Camp for six weeks during the summer after their sophomore year.